-- Except for the 'change the password(s)' and 'select the security level' options/screens: see notes below. - † The supervisor password can also be used to access options/screens protected by the operator password: see notes below. - The 'change the password(s)' and 'select the security level' screens/options are always protected by the supervisor password, regardless of the security level selected.
-This is to ensure that unauthorised personnel cannot change the security level and password(s) and so lock out the analyser from other users. - The supervisor password provides access to all password protected options/ screens.
-That is, if you have selected the 'high' security level and are prompted to enter the operator password, you can also access the option/ screen by entering the supervisor password. - Password protection can be used to prevent adjustment of the clock by unauthorised persons, so ensuring the validity of measurement times and the 'time since last calibration' history.
+- + The 'change the password(s)' and 'select the security level' screens/options are always protected by the supervisor password, regardless of the security level selected.
+This is to ensure that unauthorised personnel cannot change the security level and password(s) and so lock out the 5100 i.s. from other users. - + The supervisor password provides access to all password protected options/ screens.
+That is, if you have selected the 'high' security level and are prompted to enter the operator password, you can also access the option/ screen by entering the supervisor password. - + Password protection can be used to prevent adjustment of the clock by unauthorised persons, so ensuring the validity of measurement times and the 'time since last calibration' history.